 Instead, they want to achieve greatness on their own — which can be a worthy goal.
 It’s just a terrible goal for a manager.
 Good managers are relentlessly focused on helping the people they work for perform at their best.

 There certainly is something about MBA graduates that they often focus on measuring how important they are and how much they should be paid.
-I think his statement that managers should be dedicated to helping others achieve greatness.
+I believe his statement that “managers should be dedicated to helping others achieve greatness.”
 This can run counter to performance appraisals schemes where people have to claim responsibility for successes in order to get more cash.

 It is hard enough to create and sustain great management systems without adding more challenges to achieving success.
 When the management system results in having credit for each success fought over (to allocate credit to whoever convinces others they deserve the credit) it is much harder.